Chen Zhao Sen's Tai Chi Training School

 Chen Zhao Sen's Tai Chi is very clean.
 Every movement spirals around the dantian and his emphasis on this and the breathing is present all the time.
 He is able to move completely relaxed and soft, and yet the power is enormous if you ever feel it.
 He is famous within China, especially for his Chen Halberd and is often called 'King of the Halberd'.

 His family Lao Jia, is not exactly the same as that taught by Chen Xiao Wang or Wang Xi An, mostly I believe because their own Tai Chi has evolved in their generation, but personally I found no difficulty moving from Wang Xi An's version to Chen Zhao Sen's.
-The small differences now seem irrelevant in the face of the increase in basic quality of my movement and I'm very happy with the form.

 Student Experiences